Invariance principle and non-compact center foliations: measures with a local product structure

 \section{measures with a local product structure}

-In this section we prove Theorem~\ref{thm.continuous.disint}: we show that if an invariant measure has some local product structure then its su-invariant disintegrations on the center plaques $\cW^c_{loc}(x)$ vary continuously with respect to $x$.
+In this section we prove Theorem~\ref{thm.continuous.disint}.
+As before, we consider a $C^1$ diffeomorphism $f$ which is partially hyperbolic, quasi-isometric in the center and an ergodic measure $\mu$.
+We show that if $\mu$ has some local product structure then its su-invariant disintegrations along the center plaques $\cW^c_{loc}(x)$ are continuous in the sense of Definition~\ref{d.local-center-measure}.